Court upholds new maps for Pennsylvania General Assembly - NewsBreak

 “The process is not perfect, though few things that human beings do are,” said Nordenberg, a Democrat appointed by the state Supreme Court.
 “I am proud of the result and very gratified that the Supreme Court unanimously affirmed our plan as meeting all of the requirements of the governing law.”

-The commission approved the new maps 4-1 more than a month ago, with only House Republican Leader Kerry Benninghoff of Centre County voting against them.
+The commission 4-1 more than a month ago, with only House Republican Leader Kerry Benninghoff of Centre County voting against them.

 Benninghoff sent a statement expressing his disappointment with the result, and said he was looking at “our remaining legal options.”